AUV Hydrographic Bootcamp 2014

 LOCATION AND FACILITIES

-AUV Hydrographic Bootcamp 2012 will be held at the University of New Hampshire’s Coastal Marine Laboratory and associated marine facilities in New Castle, NH.
+AUV Bootcamp will be held at the University of New Hampshire’s Judd Gregg Marine Science Complex in New Castle, NH.
 Field work will occur in the vicinity of the mouth of Portsmouth Harbor and just off shore.
-The UNH Pier and Marine Facility offers the support of a large pier and floating dock with power and wifi to provide a nice working environment.
+NOAA will be operating a Hydroid Remus 600 equipped with a Kongsberg EM3002 multibeam sonar in support of this event.

-AUV Bootcamp 2012 officially begins.
-Participant introductions, introduction to the Gavia AUV and associated systems.
-Overview of this schedule and general plan for the week with amendments as the group desires and other boundaries require.
+AUV Bootcamp 2014 officially begins.
+Participant introductions, introduction to the REMUS 600 AUV and associated systems.
+Overview of the schedule and general plan for the week with amendments as the group desires and other boundaries require.
 Discussion of data processing flow.
-Access to preliminary data set collected Friday.
+Access to preliminary data set.
 Planning of field day 1.

 Field Day 1: First day of AUV survey.
-Estimate 2 surveys, each 3 hours in length with battery swap in between.
-UTEC batteries may be available for additional operations if required/desired.
+Estimate 2 surveys, each 3 hours in length.
 Field team will likely consist of 3-5 people.
 Those not in the field will have the preliminary data set to work on and general discussion of methods to consider.